 While it’s basically Dances With Wolves on the Moon of Endor, Avatar is an impressive visual achievement.
 Already the highest-grossing movie of all time, the superlative CGI and tasteful use of 3D-effects make a (very) simplistic new-agey story into a spectacular, immersive cinematic experience.
 Grumpy old Lucius Shepard likened it to being “hit in the face with a bucket of shit, which is also an immersive experience,” but in this case I beg to differ.
 Strangely, Avatar has become a debating point in American conservative circles, as they argue whether or for or against conservatism.
 This probably says more about American conservatives than Avatar.

-Lars von Trier’s latest demented headtrip heads into horror territory, and as always, I’m not sure if it’s good or not.
+Education as trench warfare, in the clashroom of civilizations.
+(I can’t follow a pun like that with an actual write-up.)
+Anti-Christ Lars von Trier’s latest demented headtrip heads into horror territory, and as always, I’m not sure if it’s good or not.
 It’s extremely uncomfortable to watch, with Trier’s head games going full tilt and moving into the physical realm.
 Purportedly a horror movie, it’s a more unsettling and perverse character study (as usual) than scary movie.
 And spooky as the fox may have been, the real horror, for any parent, occurs at the very start.
 (Though I had to close my eyes for scissors scene) I often suspect Trier is just fucking with us, thinking “Are they gonna call bullshit on this one?”.
 Nevertheless he’s a one-off, and even his misses are worth watching.
 As I stated, I’m undecided, but Anti-Christ nevertheless made a deep impression, so Trier wins again, I suppose.

 This slice of speculative science fiction, commenting on apartheid and racism in South Africa, turns into a more basic chase thriller in the second half, though with really gnarly guns n’ shit.
 Many pages has been written on its perceived politics already, so I’ll focus on the visceral and keep it succinct: District 9 kicks ass.

-Movies • The Bad
+Movies: The Bad

 Roland Emmerich destroys the world – again.
 2012 is the quintessential modern blockbuster, both in terms of execution and of philosophy.
 It adheres to no observable reality, paying only lip service to the laws of nature, physics and probability; the characters are cut from the thinnest of cardboard and it’s philosophically dubious at best: The world is destroyed in loving, pornographic slow motion while a few thousand people survive by virtue of their being incredibly rich.
 2012 is either a hypercapitalistic wet dream or a call for worker’s revolt, but after the first hour of non-stop destruction, you’ll be too weary to care.

-Transformers 2: Revenge of Megan Fox’ Tits
+Transformers 2: Revenge of Michael Bay

 Two and a half hours of watching scrap metal either fighting or fucking (you really can’t tell), minstrel robots, epilepsy-inducing editing and giant truck nutz.
 Yep, it’s a Michael Bay flick!
 Megan Fox does her pouty sexyface thing throughout, which is fine, but it doesn’t make for much of a movie.

-Movies • The Ugly
+Movies: The Ugly

 G.I.
 Joe: Let Us Shit On Your Eyeballs Now